jiangyy12/Simplii/docs/Phase 2/ImprovementsDoc.md

 3) Improved existing UI for viewing all tasks.
 4) Made the user experience more insightful by dividing the tasks based on deadlines into "This week", "Backlog" and "Future Tasks".
 5) Created a screen pop-up form for the feature of adding tasks to the pipeline.
 Also, incorporated an edit button for the same.
+6) Created a Search bar to find tasks easily.
-6) Color-coded the progress of tasks to make the experience more user friendly.
+7) Color-coded the progress of tasks to make the experience more user friendly.
 At a glance, the user can now understand the overall progress of his or her tasks.
 The color scheme that dipicts this:
     - Red indicates Stuck - This could be the result of a bottleneck in the pipeline or the likes.
     - Blue indicates In Progress - This shows the tasks that are currently been pursued.
     - Yellow indicates Waiting - This usually happens when there exists a dependency on someone else to complete the task.
 For example, if the user wishes the task to be reviewed by someone before marking it as complete.